Search

 Design Principles

 The careful design of the building enclosure to insulate, minimize thermal bridging and keep out unwanted solar gains while admitting natural light will help achieve these load reductions.
 But this additional investment in the envelope will also allow the capacity of the mechanical equipment to be downsized, reducing the required expenditures for HVAC.
 This specific ‘cost-shift’ will keep first costs neutral, but also provide long-term savings through energy cost reduction.
-It will also minimize maintenance costs over time since mechanical systems need repair and replacement in shorter cycles than the enclosure.
+It will also minimize maintenance costs over time since mechanical systems need repair and replacement in more frequent cycles than the enclosure.

 Efficient Systems